faizan35/Kubernetes_Mastery_Hub/Questions.md

 Q) Describe the role and significance of Deployments in Kubernetes.

 A) This question evaluates the candidate's knowledge of Kubernetes orchestration and scalability.
 A good response should cover how Deployments provide declarative updates to applications, manage the deployment lifecycle, and ensure high availability by allowing rolling updates and rollbacks.

+Q) What is the role of a Service in Kubernetes, and how does it facilitate communication between different Pods?

+A) This question assesses the candidate's understanding of networking in Kubernetes.
+A comprehensive answer should cover how Services provide a stable endpoint for accessing a set of Pods, enabling load balancing and discovery within the cluster.
+Discussing different types of Services, such as ClusterIP, NodePort, and LoadBalancer, would be a plus.

+Q) Explain the concept of Persistent Volumes (PVs) and Persistent Volume Claims (PVCs) in Kubernetes.
+How do they contribute to data persistence in containerized environments?

+A) This question delves into the candidate's knowledge of storage management in Kubernetes.
+A good response should touch upon how Persistent Volumes provide a way for Pods to access durable storage, and Persistent Volume Claims act as a request for storage resources.
+Look for an understanding of how these components enable data persistence across container restarts and rescheduling.